-As part of our commitment to ‘whole child’ learning, at Hudson we offer ample leadership opportunities for students at each grade level to build their self-confidence both inside and outside of the classroom.
+As part of our commitment to ‘whole child’ learning, Hudson offers ample leadership opportunities for students to build their self-confidence inside and outside of the classroom.
 We strive to ensure that our students develop essential leadership skills that in turn will help them become better, more well-rounded citizens and leaders within their communities; and it is for this reason that we strongly encourage all students to participate in leadership opportunities during their Junior, Middle, and Senior School years.
 Here are just some of the Leadership Programmes available for students at Hudson:

-The Heroes are a group of compassionate Upper School students who are dedicated to improving the lives of the less-fortunate.
+The Heroes are a group of compassionate Upper School students who are dedicated to improving the lives of the less fortunate.
 Whether it is fundraising to support a local family, shopping for holiday gifts to donate, or participating in community events such as Tokens4Change, Hudson Heroes are continuously effecting positive change in their local community.

-The Green Huskies have student representative at each grade level starting in Grade 3.
+The Green Huskies have student representatives at each grade level starting in Grade 3.
 Their main role as a group is to promote and ensure “acts of green” in daily activities at Hudson.
 In addition to the promotion of living green and reducing one's ecological footprint through class challenges, the Green Huskies help plan annual events such as Earth Hour and Earth Week.
 They also help clean-up after each major school event and help plant, maintain our gardens, including our recent butterfly garden addition, around our campus.

 Helping Hands Committee